-There is an abundance of evidence that Greek was not the original language of most, if not all of the New Testament.
-This is important to understand: since the Greek texts were a translation from either Hebrew or Aramaic, the Greek contains many errors that were introduced in the translation process.
-A great illustration of why this is so critical is Mark 7:19 where the Greek has Yeshua declaring all foods clean, contradicting verses like Matthew 5:17-19, Isaiah 66:3, Revelation 18:2, etc.
+I think it is worth investigating whether Greek was really the original language of the New Testament.
+I believe the Greek texts were a translation from either Hebrew or Aramaic, because the Greek contains many errors that were introduced in the translation process.
+A great illustration of why this is important is Mark 7:19 where some Greek manuscripts have Yeshua declaring all foods clean, contradicting verses like Matthew 5:17-19, Isaiah 66:3, Revelation 18:2, etc. See The Law Remains.

 “Was the New Testament Really Written in Greek?”